cisco/mindmeld/docs/source/blueprints/food_ordering.rst

     'value': [{'cname': 'Kibbi Platter', 'id': 'B01DEFLCL8'}] }

-Lastly, the restaurant "Palmyra" is a standalone entity without any dependents and hence has no :keyword:`children`:
+Lastly, the restaurant "Palmyra" is a standalone entity without any dependents and hence has no ``children``:

 .. code:: python